-All you need to do is take them out of the freezer when you want to eat them, and let them sit for a couple minutes at room temperature.
+All you need to do is take them out of the freezer when you want to eat them and let them sit for a couple of minutes at room temperature.

-- 8oz Fat Free Cream Cheese (can use Greek cream cheese or reduced fat)
+- 8oz Fat Free Cream Cheese (can use light cream cheese or any regular cream cheese)

 - 30g Plain Nonfat Greek Yogurt